tralph3/Cue-Maker/README.md

 # PSX Cue Maker
-A simple and easy to use program that makes .cue and .m3u files for your PSX roms.
+A simple and easy to use program that fetches the original .cue files for your PSX roms.

 # Usage
 This program will work with the following extensions: